How to use Window functions in Apache Spark

 Functions to create variables with windows

-They return a value for each row of a set, which may be different for each row.
+Analytical functions return a value for each row in a set that may be different for each row.
+Below, we analyse the different types that exist.

 Aggregation functions